Hip & Pelvis Injury

 What can affect the value of a pelvis or hip injury compensation claim?

 Injuries to this area of the body can be particularly debilitating, affecting your mobility and potentially causing longer-term conditions, such as arthritis.
 In some cases, you might require a hip replacement in later life as a result of your injury.
-The most severe pelvic injuries can even have the same life-changing impact on the victim as losing a leg.
+The most severe pelvic injuries can even have the same life-changing impact on the injured person as losing a leg.

 How JMW Can Help